Severe Thunderstorm Warning issued for El Paso by NWS - News Break

 Severe Thunderstorm Warning issued for El Paso by NWS

-Effective: 2021-06-24 15:09:00 MDT Expires: 2021-06-24 15:45:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: El Paso A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM MDT FOR NORTH CENTRAL EL PASO COUNTY At 308 PM MDT, a severe thunderstorm was located over Falcon, or 13 miles northeast of Colorado Springs, moving east at 25 mph.
+Effective: 2021-06-24 14:56:00 MDT Expires: 2021-06-24 15:45:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: El Paso The National Weather Service in Pueblo has issued a * Severe Thunderstorm Warning for North central El Paso County in east central Colorado * Until 345 PM MDT. * At 256 PM MDT, a severe thunderstorm was located over northern Colorado Springs, moving east at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Colorado Springs, Schriever AFB, Black Forest, Peterson AFB, Falcon and Cimarron Hills.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Colorado Springs, Schriever AFB, Black Forest, Peterson AFB, Falcon and Cimarron Hills.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov